 This assessment applies the ASX Recommendations, the Act and current corporate governance practice, and adopts the definition of independence set out in the ASX Recommendations.
-The Board has considered the positions and relationships of each of the seven persons who were non-executive directors for the Reporting Period and has formed the view that six of those seven persons were independent.
+The Board has considered the positions and relationships of each of the 11 persons who were non-executive directors during the Reporting Period and has formed the view that ten of those 11 persons were independent.
 The Board is of the opinion that therefore a majority of the Board was independent of the Group's management and was free of any interest that may have affected their free and unfettered judgment during the Reporting Period.

-For the reasons described below, the Board has determined that Mr Grill is not independent and has determined that each of Mr Fraunschiel and Dr Haynes are independent.
+For the reasons described below, the Board has determined that John Grill is not independent and has determined that each of Christopher Haynes and Andrew Liveris is independent.

-Mr John Grill
+John Grill

-Mr Grill was appointed Chairman of the Board on 1 March 2013.
-Mr Grill was CEO of the entity that ultimately became WorleyParsons Limited from 1971 and held the position of CEO until 23 October 2012.
-Mr Grill is also a substantial shareholder of the Company.
-Accordingly, Mr Grill is not regarded as independent.
+John Grill was appointed Chairman of the Board on 1 March 2013.
+John was CEO of the entity that ultimately became WorleyParsons Limited from 1971 and held the position of CEO until 23 October 2012.
+John is also a substantial shareholder of the Company.
+Accordingly, John is not regarded as independent.

-While ASX Recommendation 2.5 provides that the Chairman should be independent, the Board carefully assessed Mr Grill's appointment as Chairman and considered that there were a number of unique circumstances that made Mr Grill's appointment appropriate.
+While ASX Recommendation 2.5 provides that the Chairman should be independent, the Board carefully assessed John's appointment as Chairman and considered that there were a number of unique circumstances that made John's appointment appropriate.
 Almost every one of the Group's global industry peers is chaired by a former chief executive officer, demonstrating the ongoing importance of strong industry and customer relationships in the industries in which the Group operates.
-The Board wished to retain the benefit of Mr Grill's close relationships with major global customers and his extensive industry experience.
-The Board also considered the fact that Mr Grill is a substantial shareholder, which aligns his interests with those of all other shareholders.
+The Board wished to retain the benefit of John's close relationships with major global customers and his extensive industry experience.
+The Board also considered the fact that John is a substantial shareholder, which aligns his interests with those of all other shareholders.

-Consistent with the ASX Recommendations, on Mr Grill's appointment as Chairman, the Board created the role of Lead Independent Director.
+Consistent with the ASX Recommendations, on John's appointment as Chairman, the Board created the role of Lead Independent Director.
 Appointing a Lead Independent Director seeks to ensure that the views of independent directors are effectively raised and considered by the Board.
 The Lead Independent Director provides leadership and support to the other independent directors in relation to matters that uniquely concern them as independent directors.
 The Lead Independent Director also, together with the Chairman, ensures that conflicts of interest on the Board (whether actual or potential) are identified and managed appropriately.
 The Lead Independent Director calls and chairs at least four meetings of independent directors each calendar year (at which neither the Chairman nor members of senior management are present) for the purpose of discussing matters relevant to the Board's business and responsibilities.